moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 #### Create a role
 <img src="../../assets/images/workflow-new-user-create-role.png" alt="To set up a new user, after you link the user, create a role." width="700">

 If you don’t already have a role that you want to assign to a user, you can create a role to define what actions users can perform.
+For more information, see [Roles](../../Overview/organizations-accounts.md#roles).

 ##### Create a role using the UI